Link: Apply now for The Platinum Card® from American Express

 $695 Annual Fee

 The Amex Platinum Card has a $695 annual fee (Rates & Fees).
-This is one of the highest credit card annual fees out there, though for many people the perks will more than offset the fee.
+Even among premium credit cards, this is one of the highest credit card annual fees out there, though for many people the perks will more than offset the fee.

 Earning Points With The Amex Platinum Card